 Live a life that fills you with love & light.

 As you can probably tell by now, my approach is about combining inner work & self-exploration to find what works for you.
-I work as both a Certified Holistic Nutritional Consultant and a Huna Practitioner with a holistic approach (mind, body, spirit ) to health and wellness.
+I combine meditation, energy work and coaching to create a unique experience that varies from person to person.
+The focus is on empowerment and on guiding you to bring presence into your inner experience.

 I’m both a free spirit & a homebody.